 Fire extinguishers are an essential part of any home safety plan.
 They can be used to quickly put out small fires before they can damage property or cause injury.
 However, having a fire extinguisher is only helpful if it’s easily accessible in an emergency.
 Here are key places to keep your fire extinguisher at home:

 The most significant room to store the fire extinguisher is the kitchen or mess, as 65 percent of all fires start in the kitchen or mess.
 This is especially important because most kitchen fires involve grease, and grease fires burn very hot and can’t be put out with water.

 Not all fire extinguishers are made identical, so be sure you have a Class K extinguisher in the kitchen or mess.
-This fire extinguisher is used for fighting cooking fires and is intended to put out fires caused by vegetable oils and animal fats.
+This fire extinguisher is used to fight cooking fires and is intended to extinguish fires caused by vegetable oils and animal fats.

 2. Laundry Room

 Another common room for the house fire to start is the laundry room, especially the dryer machine.
 The lint in the dryer is very flammable and can catch fire because of the height or immense temperatures of the machine or equipment.

 To reduce the possibility of a dryer fire, be assured to clean or wash the lint trap after every load.
 Also, the dryer exhaust tube could fill with lint, which should be cleaned or wiped out every six months.
 But as we all know, that fire extinguisher is the best safety tool for fire prevention and protection, so make sure you also have an extinguisher nearby in case of an emergency at work.